Methodology

 The ILR is first restricted to include only those learning aims with a notional level of 4, 5, 6, 7, 8 or H. All other learning aims are excluded.

-Students undertaking other higher-level learning were included if they were domiciled in England and either of the following conditions are met:
+Students undertaking other higher-level learning were included if they were domiciled in England and any of the following conditions are met:

 • The student was on an apprenticeship programme and active in the academic year.